Vinyasa: letting the breath guide the practice

 Teacher: Marija Bjekovic

-Marija Bjekovic Marija's teaching path started after the completion of 200 hours Ashtanga yoga teacher training with John Scott and Lucy Crawford Scott in 2015.
-Over the years, she found the grounding for both her studies and teaching in the legacy of Sri T. Krishnamcharya, the father of modern yoga and a pioneer in yoga therapy.
-She has been studying his legacy through the lens of his two long-term students, Srivatsa Ramaswami and A.G.
+Marija's teaching path started after 200 hours of Ashtanga yoga teacher training with John Scott and Lucy Crawford Scott in 2015.
+Over the years, she continued her studies and teaching within the lineage of Sri T. Krishnamcharya, the father of modern yoga and a pioneer in yoga therapy, through Srivatsa Ramaswami and A.G.
 Mohan.
-She is currently completing a 300 hours Svastha Yoga Therapy Foundations program with A.G.
+She is currently following an 800-hour Svastha Yoga Therapy Foundations program with A.G.
 Mohan and his family.
 The practice has shown her that strength, stability and flexibility are qualities to be found at other levels than purely physical.
-The physical form is paradoxically merely the background for contemplation of constant interplay and alignment of energies within.
-When she teaches in Ashtanga vinyasa context, she does so from an understanding that such a layered practice is primarily meant as a framework to start cultivating subtle breath and calm mind.
+The physical form is paradoxically merely the background for contemplation of the constant interplay and alignment of energies within.
+When she teaches Ashtanga vinyasa, she does so from an understanding that such a layered practice is primarily meant as a framework to start cultivating subtle breath and calm mind.
 The physical aspect of practice can and should be individualized, without compromising the more profound nature of the practice.
-She loves to encourage students to explore the practice from such a perspective, and to support them in growing a sustainable and nourishing yoga practice through different fluctuations of life.
-Go to Marija's page.
+She loves to encourage students to explore the practice from such a perspective and to support them in developing a sustainable and nourishing yoga practice through different fluctuations of life.

 Location: Strassen

 147 route d'Arlon, Strassen.
+Our Strassen center offers hatha yoga for all levels under the Indian lineages of Sivananda, Ashtanga, and Vinyasa Krama.
+It offers Yin Yoga, a synthesis of Tao Yin and hatha, and specialty courses for those with back problems and for those 50+.
 With oak floors and a warm ambiance, our Strassen center is a haven from the hustle and bustle of city life, located on route d'Arlon near rue de Reckenthal, just 200m from the A6/E25 autoroute.
 Go to the Strassen page.